TritonDataCenter/triton-kubernetes/docs/guide/aws/cluster.md

 A cluster is a group of physical (or virtual) computers that share resources to accomplish tasks as if they were a single system.
 Create cluster command allows to create dedicated nodes for the etcd, worker and control.
 Creating clusters require a cluster manager to be running already.

-To check if cluster manager is exists, run the following:
+To check if cluster manager exists, run the following:

 ```
 $ triton-kubernetes get manager